-The Foundation participates in the Diocese of Erie Employees' Retirement Plan, which covers substantially all employees.
-The plan provides for Foundation matching contributions of six (6) percent.
-In order to receive a Foundation contribution, employees are required to make an elective deferral of three (3) percent.
-Contributions to the plan were \$ 14,073 and \$ 13,042 for the years ended December 31, 2021 and 2020, respectively.
+The Foundation participates, via a service agreement, in the Diocese of Erie Employees' Retirement Plan, which covers substantially all employees.
+The plan provides for Foundation matching contributions of 6 percent.
+In order to receive a Foundation contribution, employees are required to make an elective deferral of 3 percent.
+Contributions to the plan were \$ 13,474 and \$ 12,735 for the years ended December 31, 2023 and 2022, respectively.